 I have family members in the northern part of the state who catch and prepare a lot of their own walleye in the summer, so I knew just where to go for tips and a recipe.
+This is fantastic because it's uber fresh, a little sweet and not dirty like a bass and you don't have to gasp! at the prices at the store.
 The end result was fantastic prepared in my own little kitchen.

 In one small bowl, place 1 sleeve of finely crushed Ritz crackers.